wultra/wultra-docs/docs/tutorials/Measuring-PIN-and-Password-Strength/Readme.md

 ### Testing the PIN strength

-The PIN testing is slightly different to password testing because the result of such test is a list of findings.
-Look for this example:
+The PIN code testing is slightly different from the password testing.
+The result of a PIN code strength test is a list of findings, that you can use to evaluate the PIN code strength, rather than a strength itself.

+Here is an example code of such evaluation:

 {% codetabs %}
 {% codetab Kotlin %}
 ```kotlin
 import com.wultra.android.passphrasemeter.*
 import com.wultra.android.passphrasemeter.exceptions.*